terra-money/wallet-kit/README.md

    * available wallets that can be connected from the browser *
    */
-  connect: (id?: string) => <void>
+  connect: (id?: string) => void;
   /**
-   * use connect in conjunction with availablewallets to connect the wallet to the web page *
+   * use connect in conjunction with availableWallets to connect the wallet to the web page *
    * @example
    * ```